Ouma487/HighwayRLExplorer/Parking/README.md

 ### Results

 The following GIF captures the DDPG Agent as it masterfully navigates to the parking spot.
-The visual result is indicative of the agent's learned policy and its ability to execute accurate parking maneuvers in a constrained space.
+As we can see, the agent doesn't perform very well.To try to improve accuracy, we implemented DDPG with HER (Hindsight Experience Replay) [https://arxiv.org/pdf/1707.01495.pdf]

 <p align="center">
   <img src="Gifs/episode_ddpg-ezgif.com-video-to-gif-converter.gif" alt="Parking DDPG GIF">
 </p>

- As we can see, the agent doesn't perform very well.To try to improve accuracy, we implemented DDPG with HER (Hindsight Experience Replay) [https://arxiv.org/pdf/1707.01495.pdf]
 ---

 The `Parking_DDPG.ipynb` notebook is furnished with the complete code and commentary, offering a transparent view of the DDPG agent's learning mechanics in action.
 For those interested in delving into the algorithmic intricacies or reproducing the training process, the notebook serves as a comprehensive resource.